realworldocaml/book/en/02-guided-tour.md

 no accident: `option` and `list` are really just examples of variant types that happen to be important enough to be defined in the standard library (and in the case of lists, to have some special syntax).

+We also made our first use of an _anonymous function_ in the call to `List.forall`.
+An anonymous function is a function that is defined but not named, in this case, using the `fun` keyword.
+Anonymous functions are common in OCaml, particularly when using iteration functions like like `List.forall`.

 ## Imperative programming